 How long can you store diesel?

-Open diesel fuel can last up to 1 month.
+As a general rule, open diesel fuel can last up to 1 month.
 If you have stored the diesel in a sealed container indoors or it is in a vehicle tank, it will last 6 months with no treatment.
-If you have treated the fuel with biocides and stabilizers and kept it in good condition, it will last 12 months.
+If you have treated the fuel with biocides and stabilizers, it will last 12 months.
 Longer than 12 months, it will require more maintenance.

 Reasons not to use old diesel fuel